jeremyblow/depthid/readme.md

 Save this file.
 To execute your script, call it from the command line.
-Certain necessary and optional parameters are passed to the script when called.
+Certain necessary and optional parameters are passed to the script when called on the command line.
 The syntax is:

 ```bash
 python script.py -t <usb tty device> [-p save_path] [-c camera_id] [-h height] [-w width] [-b baud]